Services

 No recourse to public funds (NRPF) is one of the most damaging elements of the hostile environment.

-Many people with NRPF have leave to remain in the UK, but are prevented from accessing a range of benefits.
-These include income support, child tax credit, universal credit and housing benefits.
+Many people with NRPF have leave to remain in the UK, but are charged premiums to extend their leave to remain and healthcare.

 Nearly 1.4 million people are thought to have had no recourse to public funds in the UK in 2020 – including 175,000 children.
-The system is carefully crafted to relieve the government of any legal obligation to provide resources.
-As the government cannot legally force these people back to their home countries, it encourages them to leave by making their lives impossible.
+This number is growing.

 Since 2012, the Home Office started putting no recourse to public funds conditions on people in the process of legally settling in the UK.
 This includes families with British or settled children or partners who have been living and working in the UK for years.